RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

   </ol>

   <p class="alert">
-    <em>I hope that this article has given you at least a few ideas of how to better improve your software project&#8217;s security.
-If so, I&#8217;ll consider it a success.
+    <em>I hope that this article has given you at least a few ideas of how to better improve your software project's security.
+If so, I'll consider it a success.
 Feel free to ask questions and give feedback in the comments section of this post.
 Thanks!</em>
   </p>

   <h3>